- Preheat the oven to 325°F (160°C). Have ready an ungreased 10-inch (25 cm) angel food cake pan.

-- For the cake, place the 10 egg whites into a large mixing bowl, or in the bowl of a stand mixer fitted with the whip attachment.
+- For the cake, place the 10 egg whites in a large mixing bowl, or in the bowl of a stand mixer fitted with the whip attachment.
 Add the cream of tartar and whip on high speed until foamy.
-With the mixer still running, add ¼ cup (50 g) of the sugar and continue to whip until the mixture forms a medium peak when the beaters are lifted.
+With the mixer still running, add 1/4 cup (50 g) of the sugar and continue to whip until medium peaks form when the beaters are lifted.
 Set aside.

-- Sift the flour, the remaining 1 ¼ cups (250 g) of sugar, baking powder and salt into a mixing bowl (or if using a stand mixer, you do not need to wash the bowl or whip attachment after whipping the egg whites).
+- Sift the flour, the remaining 1 1/4 cups (250 g) of sugar, baking powder and salt into a mixing bowl (if using a stand mixer, you do not need to wash the bowl or whip attachment after whipping the egg whites).
 Add the lime zest, lime juice, oil and the 7 egg yolks.
-Blend on medium-low speed for a minute and then increase the speed to medium-high, whipping for about 2 minutes, until the batter is smooth.
+Whip on medium-low speed for 1 minute and then increase the speed to medium-high, whipping for about 2 minutes, until the batter is smooth.

-- Fold the whipped whites into the batter in two additions (using a whisk allows you to fold easily without deflating the whipped whites).
+- Fold the whipped whites into the batter in 2 additions (using a whisk allows you to fold easily without deflating the whipped whites).

-- To make the buttercream, place the egg whites and sugar in a metal bowl and set it over a pot of gently simmering water.
-Whisk constantly but not vigorously until the mixture reaches 150°F (65°C) on a candy thermometer, about 6 minutes.
+- To make the buttercream, place the egg whites and sugar in a metal bowl and set it over a saucepan filled with 2-inches (5 cm) of gently simmering water.
+Whisk constantly (but not vigorously) until the mixture reaches 150°F (65°C) on a candy thermometer, about 6 minutes.

 - Use electric beaters or transfer the mixture to the bowl of a stand mixer fitted with the whip attachment and whip on high speed until the meringue has cooled to room temperature (it will hold a stiff peak by then).

-- Spread some buttercream on top of the middle layer of cake and then set the top layer on, pressing gently to ensure the cake is level.
+- Spread some buttercream on top of the middle layer of cake and then add the top layer, pressing gently to ensure the cake is level.

 - Spread some buttercream around the edges of the centre hole and then cover the top and sides of the cake completely.
-Chill the cake uncovered until ready to serve.
+Chill the cake for about an hour to set the buttercream, uncovered, until ready to serve.

 - To garnish the cake, make sure the raspberries are dry and at room temperature.
-Dip half of the raspberries into granulated sugar—the sugar will stick to the berries and look like a light coating of frosting.
-Alternate dusted and undusted berries in a circle on top of the cake, and insert a few mint leaves so the arrangement has the shape of a wreath.
+Dip half of the raspberries into granulated sugar in a small bowl, shaking off any excess—the sugar will stick to the berries and look like a light coating of frosting.
+Alternate dusted and undusted berries in a circle on top of the cake, and insert a few mint leaves so the arrangement has the appearance of a wreath.

-Make Ahead: You can bake and assemble the cake a full 1 to 2 days before serving and store well wrapped at room temperature.
+Make Ahead: You can bake the cake up to 2 days ahead and store it, unfrosted and well-wrapped, at room temperature.
+The fully assembled cake can be refrigerated for a further 1 to 2 days.
 Add the berry garnish no more than 4 hours before serving, otherwise the sugar on the berries will dissolve.
-Store the decorated cake uncovered in the fridge until serving time.
+Store the decorated cake, uncovered, in the fridge until serving time.

 Helpful Hint: Use the buttercream at room temperature.
-When frosting the cake, it’s easiest to spread buttercream inside the centre hole at each layer using a small palette knife, rather than trying to do all three layers together once the cake is fully assembled.
+When frosting the cake, it’s easiest to spread buttercream inside the centre hole at each layer with a small palette knife, rather than trying to do all 3 layers together once the cake is fully assembled.